Semi-contrabassoon: History

 No instruments were ever constructed on his instigation.
 Widor's remarks come in light of the dismal state of the French contrabassoon in the late 19th century, which was generally replaced with a contrabass sarrusophone.
-Famous operetta composer Arthur Sullivan is said to have owned a semi-contra in F and included parts for it in some of his operettas.
+Arthur Sullivan is said to have owned a semi-contra in F and included parts for it in some of his operettas.
 Aside from the Great (quart) bass dulcians, the only modern reproductions of historical semi-contras are being made by Guntram Wolf of Germany.